Jinzang/Template-PerlPP/README.md

 - Couldn't read template

     The template is in a file and the file could not be opened.
 Check the filename and permissions on the file.
-Relative filenames can cause probleams and the web server is probablye running another account than yours.
+Relative filenames can cause problems and the web server is probably running another account than yours.

 - Illegal type conversion